 |Storage Class||Characteristics||Use Cases||Price (per GB per month)*|

-|Standard Storage||High availability, low latency (time to first byte is typically tens of milliseconds).||Storing data that requires low latency access or data that is frequently accessed ("hot" objects), such as serving website content, interactive workloads, or gaming and mobile applications.||$0.026|
+||Storing data that is frequently accessed ("hot" objects) around the world, such as serving website content, streaming videos, or gaming and mobile applications.||$0.026|

-|Cloud Storage Nearline||Lower availability than Standard Storage; lowest cost per GB stored, but with costs for data access and a 30-day minimum storage duration.||Data you do not expect to access frequently (i.e., no more than once per month).
-Typically this is backup data for disaster recovery, or so called "cold" storage that is archived and may or may not be needed at some future time.||$0.01|
+||Data you expect to access infrequently (i.e., no more than once per year).
+Typically this is for disaster recovery, or data that is archived and may or may not be needed at some future time.||$0.007|

 All storage classes support:

-Creating buckets in regional and multi-region locations.
+Creating buckets in locations worldwide.